posit-dev/pydytuesday/README.md

 # PidyTuesday

 PidyTuesday is a Python library that ports the functionality of the TidyTuesday CRAN package to Python.
-It provides a suite of command-line tools for accessing and processing TidyTuesday datasets hosted on GitHub.
+It provides a suite of command-line tools for accessing and downloading TidyTuesday datasets hosted on GitHub.

 ## Features